eecavanna/json-tabulate/README.md

 │                                   program will read from STDIN.              │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────╮
+│ --output-format        [csv|tsv]  Whether you want the output to be          │ │                                   comma-delimited or tab-delimited.          │
+│                                   [default: csv]                             │
 │ --version                         Show version number and exit.              │ │ --help                            Show this message and exit.                │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ```